FirespriteLtd/website/site/content/games/pages/air-force-special-ops-nightfall.md

       Combat control, Pararescue, Special Operations Weather and Tactical air control party, with multiple scenarios for each field which increase with difficulty.
+  - title: Head into combat
+    body: >-
+      Complete your training and put your skills to the ultimate test in a simulated combat mission.
+Have you got what it takes?
 media:
   screenshots:
     - alt: test